 *A 24-month lease may be available based on where you live.

 If you’d like to see what your payment would be or which Tesla you could afford based on a payment you want, use a car financing calculator.
+Take note of the cost of the Tesla model you are interested in.

 Consider another lender